9

 1

 • runnersconnect.net/why-run-less-run-faster-doesnt-work this result explains why Run Less, Run Faster is what people want to work, but not what actually works.
 You may have adaptation after already training for 4 marathons, but working hard for 3 days a week exposes you to injury, even if it is convenient.
-Jun 11, 2018 at 0:41
+Commented Jun 11, 2018 at 0:41

 1